acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 ### The resource, their header and footer
 There are three approaches you can take:
-- Use the [renderResource](#renderer-renderResource) option to customize the resource template of the timeline.
+- Use the [renderResource](#renderer-renderResource) option to customize the resource template of the Timeline.
 Customize how the resource headers look and what they show.
 Utilize properties passed in the [resources](#opt-resources) array.
 It takes a function that should return the desired markup.
 In the returned markup, you can use custom html as well.
 - Customize the empty cell content above the resource column with the [renderResourceHeader](#renderer-renderResourceHeader) option.
 It takes a function that should return the desired markup.
 In the returned markup, you can use custom html as well.
 - Or if you want to customize the empty cell content below the resource column you can achieve this with the [renderResourceFooter](#renderer-renderResourceFooter) option.
 It takes a function that should return the desired markup.
 In the returned markup, you can use custom html as well.
-This element only renders for the timeline view, if the [renderDayFooter](#renderer-renderDayFooter) option is present.
+This element only renders for the Timeline view, if the [renderDayFooter](#renderer-renderDayFooter) option is present.

 Check out how you can style these resource parts in [this example](https://demo.mobiscroll.com/timeline/timeline-resource-details-side-panel-footer#) or just play with the slider below to see the differences.